Latent State of a Human Serpin with MSA Subsampling

 Finalize geometry and B-factors

-We always append a brief standard run of refinement (phenix.refine used in the paper) to refine B-factors and polish the geometry of the models that come straight out of ROCKET .
+We always append a brief standard refinement run afterwards.
+We used phenix.refine in the paper.
+This helps refine B-factors and polish geometry on the model that comes straight out of ROCKET.